kallisti5/rivian-service-guide/guides/process.md

 Currently, costs for a mobile Rivian Service Technician to show up for a non-warranty covered trip are a steep $700+.
 Talk to customer service and make sure your work is covered by warranty.

+## Payment error during DCFC

+Payment error -- Update payment method in the Rivian app.
+If you already have a payment method in the Rivian app... try the following:

+* Check your billing address
+* Add an additional / alternative payment method
+* Do a hard reset